silverbulletmd/silverbullet/docs/Recipient.md

 In turn, the ${widgets.commandButton("Navigate: Mentions")} provides a convenient way to find where specific subjects are addressed this way.

 # `@nickname` syntax
-Type `@` followed by a name with no spaces, e.g. @zef.
+Type `@` followed by a name with no spaces, e.g. @ada.
 While typing, autocomplete offers every known recipient: both ad-hoc used as well as any page tagged with `#recipient` (see below).

 **Any nickname is a valid mention.** Nothing needs declaring up front: mentioning @sales makes `sales` a recipient.
 A mention renders as a small pill in the editor, clicking it opens the [[#The Mention Inbox|Mention Inbox]] filtered on that recipient.

+Your own name always completes too, labelled "you", even in a space where nobody has been mentioned yet and no `#recipient` page exists.
+In a deployment without accounts that name is `me`.

 # Page-backed recipients
 Tag any page `#recipient`, either in its frontmatter or as a body hashtag, to give a recipient a page of its own.
 Its default nickname is the last segment of the page name with spaces stripped, matched case-insensitively.